eclispe/rydeplayer/README.md

 A complete sample YAML config file is provided as `config.sample.yaml`, this contains all currently configurable options.
 If some options are omitted from the config file then internal defaults will be used.
 ### Config file options
 * ```configRev``` The config format revision of this file, if present but wrong the file will not load, if missing file will load with warning.
 Current revision is 3
+* ```playerID``` This is an ID string for this player, if no ID is specified a unique one is generated based on the hardware serial number.
+It is recommended to put quotes around the ID.
 * ```sources``` This section contains the source specific confgs
   * ```LONGMYND``` This section defines the paths and other settings for your Longmynd installation
     * ```binpath``` path to the Longmynd binary.